wejpurvis/DIS_project/README.md

 ```

 ### Installing and running in Docker

-TODO: add more info about docker and pasting images

 A dockerfile is provided to run the project alongside all of it's dependencies (defined in environment.yml) in a docker container.
 To build the docker image from the provided dockerfile run the following commands after cloning the repository: